oren0e/job-scraper/README.md

 **Note:** the tags in Indeed website can change and if it does you will see that no results are being found and the Dataframe that comes back is `None`.

-Currently this version works with Unix-based systems only (tested on MacOS with python 3.7)
+Currently this version works with Unix-based systems only (tested on MacOS with python 3.7 and Google Chrome)

 # Installation
 1. This package uses `Selenium` which can emulate browser usage within python, with